YarnSpinnerTool/YSDocs/using-yarnspinner-with-unity/sample-projects/example-project-2.md

 ```

 Decorate with `[YarnCommand("expression")]` and, back in the Yarn script, place calls to `<<expression (character) (expression name)>>` wherever appropriate.

+{% hint style="info" %}
+If you're using Unity 2021.1 or earlier, update your Yarn commands now by choosing Window -> Yarn Spinner -> Update Yarn Commands.
+{% endhint %}

 ![Characters now respond appropriately to the threat of pirate attack](../../.gitbook/assets/expression.png)